-- 1. posting slurs or rumors or other disparaging remarks about a student or school staff member on a website or on a weblog; - 2. sending e-mail or instant messages that are mean or threatening, or so numerous as to drive up the victim's cell phone bill; - 3. using a camera phone to take and send embarrassing photographs/recordings of students or school staff members or posting images on video sharing sites such as YouTube; - 4. posting misleading or fake photographs of students or school staff members on websites.
+- 1. posting slurs, rumors, or other disparaging remarks about a student or school staff member online. - 2. sending email, making posts on social media, or sending instant messages that are mean or threatening. - 3. using a camera/phone to take and send embarrassing photographs/recordings of students or school staff members or posting images on video-sharing sites. - 4. posting misleading or fake photographs of students or school staff members online.